aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 Otherwise,

-The UpdateItem request MUST NOT refer to any legacy parameters, specifically Expected, AttributeUpdates and ConditionalOperator MUST be `None`.
+The UpdateItem request MUST NOT refer to any legacy parameters, specifically Expected, AttributeUpdates and ConditionalOperator MUST NOT be set.

 The UpdateExpression MUST be [valid](ddb-support.md#testupdateexpression).